leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ```

-## Deployment
+## Deployment to a local testnet

 First, we need to deploy our `whitelist` package.
-Navigate to the package directory `examples/whitelist/p`, and run the following command:
+Make sure that the local node is running, and navigate to the package directory `examples/whitelist/p`, and run the following command:

 ```
 gnokey maketx addpkg \